paranemaverick/LimePayExam/README.md

     ```

 2. **Access the URI**:
-    - Open your preferred web browser or Postman and navigate to the following URI, replacing `<threshold>` with the desired threshold integer value:
+    - Open your preferred web browser or Postman and navigate to the following URI, replacing `<threshold>` with the desired integer value:
     ```url
     http://localhost:8080/api/directors?threshold=<threshold>
     ```

 ## Notes

-- Ensure that you have [Maven](https://maven.apache.org/install.html) and [Spring Boot](https://spring.io/projects/spring-boot) installed on your machine.
+- Ensure that you have [JDK 23](https://www.oracle.com/ph/java/technologies/downloads/) and [Maven](https://maven.apache.org/install.html) and installed on your machine.
-- Adjust the `{threshold}` value as needed to get the desired results.

 Enjoy exploring the project!